adacav4/Docker-Application-Launcher/README.md

 - Docker Desktop
   - You will need this to access passwords for some headless browser applications that store their passwords in config files on their specific containers.
 - Eclipse
   - If you have a Linux machine, you will need to change your URL for the headless browser applications and re-compile the JAR file.
 We go more into detail further down in the README.
+Another option is to replace `docker.host.internal` with `localhost` in the address bar and reload the page in the browser.
 - Xming (Windows) or XQuartz (Mac OS)
   - You need this to perform X-forwarding.
 We go into further detail in how to perform this in later steps.
-If Wayland is your default display server, you must install xorg in your default package distribution manager (e.g. apt, dnf, zippyr) and run a session of dnf.
+If Wayland is your default display server, you must install xorg in your default package distribution manager (e.g. apt, dnf, zippyr) and run an xorg session (e.g. desktop environment, window manager).

 ## Configuration ##